-How to pack your bag for a trip to Meghalaya in the monsoons?
+How to pack your bag for a trip to Meghalaya in the monsoons? – Last Updated on 02/08/2019

 Proudly boasting itself as the “Wettest place on Earth” and quite living up to it, Meghalaya is the ultimate romance of Nature during Monsoon!
 The exhilarating beauty which the nature displays in its favourite season is something one cannot afford to miss.

-It is around June-September, when monsoon is at its peak in this region.
+It is around June-September when the monsoon is at its peak in this region.
 The giant clouds rising from the Bay of Bengal showers unending rain during this season, making Meghalaya so uniquely beautiful.
 That’s the reason; it’s also called the “Abode of clouds”.
 You can expect to see amazing waterfalls in their full flow, lush green land, some temporary waterfalls created due to the heavy downpours, caves at their best at this time.
 The air is full of mist and you can almost be lost in a blanket of clouds.
 Though there will also be times when the sun would peep in a little and make it warm for you to step out in the open.
 All in all, it’s a scintillating natural blessing which must be experienced!

 But, (yes there is a But!)
 How do you know what to carry and what not?
 There will be rains, and that a lot of it.
-Plus you haven’t been to the North-East India yet, but you really want to witness the epitome of beauty in Meghalayan Monsoons!
+Plus you haven’t been to North-East India yet, but you really want to witness the epitome of beauty in Meghalayan Monsoons!
 Well, fret not; we are here to the rescue!
 (You can thank us later!)

 Here’s a guide on how to pack your bags for the adventure called “Meghalaya in Monsoons”-